 Kidder also said that the Salkinds dropped Brando from the second film because they didn’t want to pay him, and Time Out got a characteristically snippy response from Pierre Spengler: “It’s not at all the case.
 I hope you have questions other than these because I must leave it to the lawyers.
 There are various suits pending.”

 “It’s almost unprecedented for a star to discuss the producers of a hit series in this way,” Time Out admitted breathlessly, “but Kidder obviously feels the injustice of the affair outweights commercial considerations and personal interest.”

 “Donner made my career,” she continues.
 “He made Chris’, he made the Salkinds billions.
 And they turned around and stabbed him in the back.
 I mean, I have nothing but contempt for them.”

 There was one thing that Kidder said in the article that got Spengler to actually lose his cool.

-Kidder: “It was the only movie I’ve ever worked on where the crew demanded their cash in advance every week because initially the cheques were bouncing.”
+Kidder: “It was the only movie I’ve ever worked on where the crew demanded their cash in advance every week, because initially the checks were bouncing.”